OneDrive/onedrive-api-docs/webhooks/create-subscription.md

 subscriptions created on the drive's root item.

 ## Prerequisites
-To create a subscription the app must have read-write access to the item the subscription will be created on.
+To create a subscription the app must have access to the item the subscription will be created on.

 ## HTTP request